 How to Start a Hair Salon in New Hampshire (2026)

-Opening a hair salon in New Hampshire requires two separate licenses from the NH Office of Professional Licensure and Certification (OPLC) Board of Barbering, Cosmetology and Esthetics: an individual cosmetology license for each licensed stylist, and a shop establishment license for the salon itself.
-New Hampshire requires 1,500 hours of cosmetology training at a licensed school (or 3,000 hours of apprenticeship).
-You cannot open for business until the OPLC inspects your shop and approves your establishment application – budget up to two weeks for an inspection appointment.
+Opening a hair salon in New Hampshire requires two separate licenses from the NH Office of Professional Licensure and Certification (OPLC) Board of Barbering, Cosmetology and Esthetics: an individual cosmetology license for each licensed stylist ($55 application fee), and a shop establishment license for the salon itself ($60 application fee).
+New Hampshire requires 1,500 hours of cosmetology training at a licensed school — or 3,000 hours of apprenticeship.
+The board exam is now administered by Prov, Inc. (exam fees: approximately $88 written + $104 practical).
+One of NH’s competitive advantages for salon owners: no continuing education is required for license renewal — biennial renewal is $55 with no CE mandate, which reduces both cost and administrative burden compared to states requiring 8-16 hours of CE per renewal cycle.
+NH also has no sales tax on salon services — hair services, color, and nail services are not taxable.

 Hair Salon Requirements in New Hampshire at a Glance